logo dark logo light logo

 Look for a corded circular saw that takes a 7¼” diameter blade.
 Cordless saws with a lithium-ion battery and a 5½” to 6½” blade work well for smaller projects.

-Which tool would you never do without?
+Which basic tools would you never do without?

-Photo courtesy of Magnus Manske, Daniel Souza, FastilyClone, Jacopo Werther, Biggishben, S nova, Mauro Cateb and FastilyClone .
+Photo courtesy of Magnus Manske, Daniel Souza, FastilyClone, Jacopo Werther, Biggishben, S nova, Mauro Cateb, and FastilyClone.

 Related Posts